renn0xtek9/Arithmos/doc/development/source/tutorial-settings.rst

 kind of variables is modified so that it requires a numeric variable?
 Context with categorical variables will match and be reused ... and crash the widget.
-In these (rare) cases, `migrate_context` must raise exception :obj:`Orange.widget.settings.IncompatibleContext` and the context will be removed.
+In these (rare) cases, `migrate_context` must raise exception :obj:`Arithmos.widget.settings.IncompatibleContext` and the context will be removed.

 So take some time, write the migrations and do not forget to bump the